dy/sprae/readme.md

 ## Justification

-Modern frontend stack is unhealthy, like non-organic processed food.
-There are healthier alternatives, like:

-* [Template-parts](https://github.com/dy/template-parts) is stuck with native HTML quirks ([parsing table](https://github.com/github/template-parts/issues/24), [SVG attributes](https://github.com/github/template-parts/issues/25), [liquid syntax](https://shopify.github.io/liquid/tags/template/#raw) conflict etc).
-* [Alpine](https://github.com/alpinejs/alpine), [petite-vue](https://github.com/vuejs/petite-vue), [lucia](https://github.com/aidenybai/lucia) etc escape native HTML quirks, but have excessive API, tend to [self-encapsulate](https://github.com/alpinejs/alpine/discussions/3223) and not care about size/performance.
+Modern frontend stack is unhealthy—like processed, non-organic food.
+Most frameworks impose proprietary conventions, pulling into js land, replacing declarative HTML and CSS with complex component systems, build pipelines, and virtual DOM layers.
+Tooling is mandatory even for simple pages, locking projects into heavy dependencies and brittle ecosystems.
+As a result, web pages are not functional without JS or tooling, which violates progressive enhancement.

+There is native [template-parts proposal](https://github.com/github/template-parts), enabling declarative composition in HTML, but it is stuck with HTML quirks [1](https://github.com/github/template-parts/issues/24), [2](https://github.com/github/template-parts/issues/25), [3](https://shopify.github.io/liquid/tags/template/#raw), although there is hope with declarative custom elements.

+[Alpine](https://github.com/alpinejs/alpine) and [petite-vue](https://github.com/vuejs/petite-vue) offer progressive enhancement, but introduce non-valid HTML syntax and too excessive API.
+Their reactivity is coupled with internals, leading to [self-encapsulation](https://github.com/alpinejs/alpine/discussions/3223) that limits extensibility and transparency.
+They also pay little attention to size / performance.

-_Sprae_ holds open, safe & minimalistic philosophy:
+_Sprae_ holds open, safe, minimalistic philosophy:

 * Minimal syntax.
+* Non-invasive.
-* Valid HTML.
+* Pluggable, configurable.
 * Signals reactivity.
-* Pluggable, configurable.
 * Small, safe & fast.
+* Build-free.
-* Organic sugar.
+* Ecosystem-agnostic.
 * 🫰 developers